The Bubbly Cocktails We’re Definitely Drinking This Awards Season

 Crimson Spice Champagne Cocktail

-Fully embrace all the holiday flavors with this cocktail made from cranberry juice, fresh cranberries, ginger, star anise, Champagne, and cognac or brandy.
+Fully embrace all the winter flavors with this cocktail made from cranberry juice, fresh cranberries, ginger, star anise, Champagne, and cognac or brandy.
 For a non-alcoholic alternative, use club soda instead of cognac and Champagne.

 Aatxe Aperitivo (Sparkling Cava Cocktail)